-Wild Atlantic Way (North West) 8-days
+Wild Atlantic Way (North West) – Guided Walking Tour – 8 Days

-Our walking tour of the Wild Atlantic Way north-west takes in two of the most magnificent counties that Ireland has to offer, County Galway and County Mayo.
-As we travel along the highways and byways of the north-west coast, you will encounter quaint villages and lively towns.
+Our walking tour of the Wild Atlantic Way North-West takes in two of the most magnificent counties that Ireland has to offer, County Galway and County Mayo.
+As we travel along the highways and byways of the North-West coast, you will encounter quaint villages and lively towns.
 Take in some spectacular views of the wild Atlantic Ocean and the green and beautiful rolling countryside and lots of traditional music and craic.

 The first town we visit on our walking tour is Clifden, where we will spend two nights.
 A vibrant town on the very edge of Europe.
 The town is known as the “Capital of Connemara” with a population of just under 3.000.